-The BCANDS Aboriginal Health Resource Centre provides a vast array of information and resources to Aboriginal communities throughout British Columbia that cover a wide range of health issues and topics, to enhance and support health promotion.
+The BCANDS Aboriginal Health Resource / Information and Support Services Centre provides a vast array of information, resources and support to Aboriginal communities and persons, throughout British Columbia, covering a wide range of health issues, topics and priorities, to enhance and support membership health and access to information and services within community.

-Our clients include: Community Health Nurses, Community Health Representatives, LPN’s, Social Workers, Alcohol and Drug Workers, Child & Family Service Workers, government agencies, interested individuals those who work directly with Aboriginal people.
+Our clients include: Health Directors, Community Health Nurses, Community Health Representatives, LPN’s, Social Workers, Alcohol and Drug Workers, Child & Family Service Workers, Bands programs, community members, government agencies and those who work directly with Aboriginal people within First Nation communities.

-Our extensive reference collection includes print and non-print resource materials covering a wide range of health issues and topics such as: Addictions, AIDS/HIV, Auto-immune Disorders, Allergies/Asthma, Arthritis, ADD/ AHDD, Cancer, Cystic Fibrosis, Diabetes, Elders, Epilepsy, Heart & Stroke, Lupus, Nutrition, Parenting, Post-Traumatic-Stress, Pre-Natal & Post-Natal, Sexual Health, Suicide Prevention, Tobacco Cessation, and Youth.
+Our extensive information / resources and support services includes print and non-print resource materials covering a wide range of health issues and topics such as: Addictions, AIDS/HIV, Auto-immune Disorders, Allergies/Asthma, Arthritis, ADD/ AHDD, Cancer, Cystic Fibrosis, Diabetes, Elders, Epilepsy, Heart & Stroke, Lupus, Nutrition, Parenting, Post-Traumatic-Stress, Pre-Natal & Post-Natal, Sexual Health, Suicide Prevention, Tobacco Cessation, Environmental Health, Youth, and more.

-Presently, we are in the process of updating the information and resources on hand, to ensure that the information is current and up to date.
+BCANDS is continually in the process of updating the information, services and resources on hand, to ensure that the Centre information and support is relevant and up to date.

-If there is a health subject that you are interested in or a specific resource you are looking for, please feel free to contact our office by phone: 1-888-815-5511 or email: RSW@bcands.bc.ca, and every effort will be made to locate it for you.
+If there is a health related matter, subject or support that you are interested in or a specific resource you are looking for in your community, please feel free to contact our office by phone at 1-888-815-5511 or email: RSW@bcands.bc.ca, and every effort will be made to assit you, and at no cost to your program, department or community.

 POSTER: AUTISM SPECTRUM DISORDER